skysqlinc/skysql-docs/docs/Connecting to Sky DBs/Connect from Python App.md

 ## Overview

-Python developers can use MariaDB Connector/Python to establish client connections with SkySQL database products.
+Python developers can use MariaDB Connector/Python to establish client connections with SkySQL.

 ## Connections